cose-wg/HPKE/draft-ietf-cose-hpke.md

   aead_id: This parameter contains the AEAD identifier.
 The registry
            containing the AEAD ids has been established with RFC 9180.

-  enc: This parameter contains the output of the HPKE KEM.
+  enc: This parameter contains the encapsulated key, which is output
+       of the HPKE KEM.

 ### Single Recipient / One Layer Structure {#one-layer}